 Components of Firepower

 A discussion of the academic and tactical model created by LTC Alphin for the analysis and employment of weapons in the field.
-The components are Combat Range (consisting of Battlesight Range and Adjust Sight Range), Volume of Fire, and Terminal Effect.
+LTC Alphin breaks down the word “firepower” into three separate components.
+These components are Combat Range (consisting of Battlesight Range and Adjust Sight Range), Volume of Fire, and Terminal Effect.
+These are defined and a standard chart form is explained wherein the components can be quantified and the numerical values entered on the chart.
+This then leads to the tactical model which helps the combat leader evaluate the effect of his weapons.
+This tape is an essential precursor to the entire series, which should be viewed in sequence.

 Crossbow and Longbow

 A comparison of the English Long Bow to the European Crossbow, using the academic model.
-The comparison was then used to illuminate some issues in medeivel combat such as at the Battle of Crecy.
+The comparison was then used to illuminate some issues in medieval combat such as at the Battle of Crecy.
+At Crecy, Edward III did a brilliant job of organizing and positioning his troops.
+The viewer is left with the first examples (in these tapes) of a field commander evaluating his weapons and creating an organization and tactical doctrine for the use of the weapons.
+The correct organization, doctrine and weapons; then results in victory in battle.

 Flintlock Smoothbore Musket

-A discussion of the musket, using a 1762 Brown Bess and the academic model.
+A discussion, and range firing, of the musket, using a 1762 Brown Bess and the academic model.
 This continued to a detailed discussion of Linear Warfare and the tactics used in the American Revolution.
+The viewer is left with a solid understanding of the doctrine (including training) and the organization, which was necessary to take advantage of the characteristics and capability of the flintlock smoothbore musket and shield the soldiers from the disadvantages.

 Kentucky Rifle and the American Revolution

-A discussion of an exemplar Kentucky Rifle and comparing it to the flintlock smoothbore musket.
-This ws brought into the context of Linear Warfare and used as an example of a leader organizing his mix of weapons with tactical doctrine to produce victory at the Battle of Cowpens in the American Revolution.
+A discussion and shooting demonstration with an exemplar Kentucky Rifle and comparing it to the flintlock smoothbore musket.
+This was brought into the context of Linear Warfare and used as an example of a leader organizing his mix of weapons to fit with organization and tactical doctrine.
+This procedure, used by BG Dan Morgan, produced victory at the Battle of Cowpens in the American Revolution.
+This example is very important for the viewer.
+It is actually quite similar to what Edward III did at the Battle of Crecy.

 .58 Caliber Rifled Musket

-A discussion of field artillery in the American civil War and how this contributed to the stonishing level of casualties of that War.
+A discussion of field artillery in the American Civil War and how this contributed to the astonishing level of casualties of that War.
+Using his weapons expertise, LTC Alphin took an actual, original, Confederate 12 Pounder Napoleon from the West Point Museum, refurbished it to operational condition, and fired it under controlled conditions on the range.
+This included the selection of projectiles based upon the combat range, and the terminal effect that the leader wanted.
 There is final mention of the technical developments of mankind which will lead to field artillery as it is understood in the 20th and 21st Centuries.

 A discussion of the global introduction of single shot black powder breechloading rifles and the subsequent effect on organization and tactical doctrine.
-This carried into mankind’s increasing technical and manufacturing capability, resulting in greatly increased combat range, and the effect on battle, using the Battle of Adobe Walls as the example.
+Mankind’s increasing technical manufacturing capability was reflected in another industrial revolution of tighter manufacturing tolerances.
+This resulted in greatly increased combat range.
+This set the stage for the developments which would follow smokeless powder.

 Custer’s Last Stand